How to Find the Right Alcohol Treatment and Drug Treatment Provider

 - Is the medical director an addiction medicine specialist with American Society of Addiction Medicine (ASAM) certification?

-- Is the facility licensed as a hospital by the state?
+- Is the facility licensed by the state?

 - Does the treatment center have licensed psychologists, social workers, and psychiatrists as members of the treatment team?